NODEWEAR/LTA/BLOCKCHAINS.md

 Flare Network - FLR: https://flare-explorer.flare.network/

-Future development of NODEWEAR's use of blockchains includes blockchain validation; estabilshing Time-Series Oralces; Node Infurstructures.
+Future development of NODEWEAR's use of blockchains includes Network Validation; Estabilshing Time-Series Oralces; Node Infurstructures.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 *This file will be referenced for changes when updating future Roadmaps.
 This includes infurstructure expansions; improvements of the technology; and collaborations and parnterships.